eduardosoliv/miscellaneous/benchmarks/monetdb.md

 On MonetDB it occupies **77GB**.

-I loaded the data using CSV, each CSV containing 10M rows taking between 1-2 minutes, the load of each CSV was single core.
+I loaded the data using CSV, each CSV containing 10M rows taking between 1-2 minutes, MonetDb couldn't use more than one core loading each CSV, so the faster way is to split in multiple CSV an load in parallel.

 Queries
 ------------